dcnieho/Byrneetal_LEyes/readme.md

-This repository contains the code for the various simulations and model training regimes, as well as the trained models and the code for evaluating the model on the various real image data sets used and developed for the article _[Byrne, S.A., Maquiling, V., Nyström, M., Kasneci, E., & Niehorster, D.C. (submitted).
-LEyes: A Lightweight Framework for Deep Learning-Based Eye Tracking using Synthetic Eye Images.](url_to_come)_
+This repository contains the code for the various simulations and model training regimes, as well as the trained models and the code for evaluating the model on the various real image data sets used and developed for the article _[Byrne, S.A., Maquiling, V., Nyström, M., Kasneci, E., & Niehorster, D.C.
+(2025).
+LEyes: A Lightweight Framework for Deep Learning-Based Eye Tracking using Synthetic Eye Images.
+Behavior Research Methods 57, article 129. doi: 10.3758/s13428-025-02645-y](https://doi.org/10.3758/s13428-025-02645-y)_

 When using the code or model in this repository in your work, please cite Byrne et al.
-(submitted).
+(2025).

 For more information or questions, e-mail: sean.byrne@imtlucca.it / dcnieho@gmail.com.
 The latest version of this repository is available